mdlayher/ynl/Documentation/netlink/intro.rst

 This sort of communication is utilized in UMH (user mode helper)-like scenarios when kernel needs to consult user space logic or ask user space for a policy decision.

+Kernel will use the process ID for the field when responding to a request sent from an unbound socket.

 Classic Netlink
 ===============